ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 Human society is sometimes unpredictable in the rights and safeties it affords.
 Consequently, a unified institution with the aim of remedying these issues should be established outside of the realms of traditional governmental structures.
 Participation in Ember communities shall be dependent on agreement to specified terms, to best protect the rights of the individuals making up the community.

+## Specification document

+The most significant knowledge assets of the project should comprise a book, which is equivalent to part 1 of the library, with the information technology environment implementation and part 2 of the library provided with it.
+That could take the form of an ebook, a physical printed book, or other innovative document formats.
+It should include specifications of the project philosophy and rationale, community, technology and engineering, and goods and services, as well as a carefully prepared compilation of other important knowledge.

 ## Designs

 The Ember project should develop designs for things such as clothing, tools, and housing.
 Any finished design provided by the project should conform to some specific traits.